abbreviatedman/node-express-mongodb-bonus-material/htmx-assignment/readme.md

 - Edit the back end route to grab the recipes from the database and render them to the page.

-The `forEach` loop written for you in `index.ejs` should display the recipes.
+The `forEach` loop written for you in `recipes.ejs` should display the recipes.
 Reload the page to confirm this works.

 ### Step 2: Adding About and Contact Pages